All Episodes

 That's a hell of a success rate.

-And then when you learn that the African-American abortion rate is almost 60%, my gosh, if you have that kind of success, you need a bonus.
+And then when you learn that the African-American abortion rate is almost 60%, why?

-We went back, we looked at the archives at Rush Limbaugh.com.
+We went back, we looked at the archives at rushlimbaugh.com.

-But Ronald Brownstein uh with the National Journal had a story, white flight and abortion could spell doom for Democrats' future.
+But Ronald Brownstein with the National Journal had a story, white flight and abortion could spell doom for Democrats' future.

 He saw these numbers, and he was, well, these are all Democrat voters that are being aborted, which we have mentioned on this program.

-The Democrats are aborting themselves out of a majority.
+We've always said, if you just be patient, folks, the Democrats are aborting themselves out of a majority.

-Now we weren't talking about specific races, just New York City, Mecca, 41% of pregnancies are aborted.
+And we weren't talking about specific races, just New York City, Mecca, 41% of pregnancies are aborted.

 Who's doing that?

-Democrats are wiping themselves out.
+The Democrats are wiping themselves out.

 That's a tremendous success rate.